 - Network > Interfaces > Ethernet

-To configure an HA interface, click the name of an Interface (ethernet1/1, for example) that is not configured and specify the following information.
+To configure a log card interface, select an Interface that is not configured (ethernet1/16, for example) and configure the settings described in the following table.

 The interface name is predefined and you cannot change it.